puppetlabs-toy-chest/puppet-quest-guide/us_en/SETUP.md

 [PuTTY](http://www.putty.org/).
 Use the credentials provided on the VM console splash page to authenticate.

+Once you're logged in, continue on to the **Get started** section below to access the Quest Guide and begin the interactive lessons.

 ## Localization

 The Learning VM's Quest Guide and Quest tool currently support English and